Data protection and data processing

 Processing of personal data in the context of social network use.

-“Recognition in Germany” is active on the social network Facebook.
+“Recognition in Germany” is active on the following social networks: Facebook and LinkedIn

 Furthermore, we expressly draw your attention to the fact that the services store their users’ data (e.g. personal information, IP address) in accordance with their data usage guidelines and use it for commercial purposes.
 “Recognition in Germany” has no influence on the collection and further use of data by the social networks.
 We therefore do not know the extent, location and duration of the data storage, the extent to which the networks comply with existing obligations to delete data, what evaluations and links are made in relation to the data and to whom the data are forwarded.